-The Regroupement québécois de la danse (RQD) brings together and represents professional individuals ans organizations working in dance, with the aim of promoting the advancement and the importance of choreographic art and contributing to the improvement of dance practice conditions.
+The Regroupement québécois de la danse brings together and represents individuals and professional organizations working in dance with the objective of contributing to the advancement and renown of choreographic art and helping improve practice conditions in dance.

 For almost 35 years, the RQD has developed the many facets of dance and has actively raised awareness of the conditions in which this demanding art is practised.
 Closely involved with the evolution of a discipline that has reached a turning point in its history, the RQD initiates and supports all projects promoting collective action and long-term initiatives, as the Master Plan for Professional Dance in Québec 2011-2021.